MCSManager/MCSManager/README.md

 ## Introduction

-MCSManager Panel（abbr: MCSM Panel）is a multilingual, light-weight, out-of-the-box, and multi-instance Minecraft server control panel with Docker support.
+MCSManager Panel（abbr: MCSM Panel）is a multilingual, lightweight, out-of-the-box, and multi-instance Minecraft server control panel with Docker support.

-MCSManager control panel can help you manage multiple physical servers at one place, and create game servers at any host dynamically.
+MCSManager control panel can help you manage multiple physical servers in one place, and create game servers at any host dynamically.
 It also provides a secure and reliable user permission system for a seamless multi-user experience.

 ![Screenshot.png](https://mcsmanager.com/main.png)
 ![Screenshot.png](https://mcsmanager.com/main2.png)